sandhawke/schemove/README.md

 such as rdf:type and owl:InverseFunctionalProperty.)

-If a file passes "--check", you can run it in default mode which gathers an includes all needed definitions.
+If a file passes "--check", you can run it in default mode which gathers and includes all needed definitions.
 The output will be data which retains its meaning without the rest of the web.

 ```console